 - Place one layer on a cake board on a cake stand, you can use parchment or wax paper along the edges to prevent the frosting from getting everywhere.

-- Use a frosting spatula to spread out about a ¼ in. thick layer of frosting, add next layer and repeat until layers are done.
+- Use a frosting spatula to spread out about a ¼-inch thick layer of frosting, add the next layer and repeat until layers are done.

 - Use the spatula to spread a thin crumb coat around the sides of the cake, let set or chill for 20-30 minutes.

 - Using a decorator tool or frosting bag fitted with a large star tip, make roses by starting in the center and working your way out and around until your roses are the size you want them to be.
 Do this all over your cake.